Digbeth: Typhoo Wharf redevelopment

 The BBC announced, in August 2022, the move of their Birmingham operations to the disused Typhoo Tea factory complex from their existing base in Birmingham's Mailbox.
 Productions set to move to Digbeth include local broadcasts such as Midlands Today and BBC Radio WM, as well as national services Newsbeat and BBC Asian Network.
 The plans also include up to 800,000 ft2 of new residential, office, and catering services space around the new BBC building.
 In addition, around 10 acre of land around Typhoo Wharf and the canal basin will be converted into a new mixed-use neighbourhood, with open spaces and pedestrian thoroughfares.
 Work started on the project in February 2024.

-Railway extension
+Light rail extension

-As of 2024, the West Midlands Metro Birmingham Eastside extension is being built from the Bull Street tram stop to Digbeth, via the HS2 Curzon Street station and Birmingham Coach Station.
+As of 2026, the West Midlands Metro Birmingham Eastside extension is being built from the Millennium Point tram stop to Digbeth, via the HS2 Curzon Street station and Birmingham Coach Station.